typedb/typedb/docs/pages/docs/4-distributed-analytics/compute-queries.md

 ```

 would compute the mean value of `age` across all instances of the type `person`.
-It is also possible to provide a set of resources.
+It is also possible to provide a set of attributes.

 ```graql-skip-test
 compute mean of attribute-a, attribute-b in person;
 ```

-which would compute the mean of the union of the instances of the two resources.
+which would compute the mean of the union of the instances of the two attributes,
+given the two attribute types have the same data type.

 ### Median

-Computes the median value of a given attribute.
-This algorithm requires the [subgraph](#subgraph) syntax to be used.
+Computes the median value of a given attribute, similar to [mean](#mean).
-For example,

 ```graql-skip-test
 compute median of age in person;